- This post contains affiliate links. Read more here.

 Microchipping a pet is quick and relatively inexpensive—as little as $20 if you shop around.
 If your kitty hasn’t been ‘chipped, call your vet or check with your local shelter or pet store.
 It’s also smart to get your cat a collar outfitted with a good ID tag if they don’t already have one.
 Even an indoor cat can slip outside if a guest or contractor opens the door.
 Microchips and collars vastly increase the chances that your kitty will be returned to you.

 Does your cat’s behavior frequently leave you scratching your head?
 Yeah, us too.
-Cats are creatures of mystery—it’s what we love about them…and sometimes it’s what we don’t love about them. (“Again with the knocked over water glass?!
+Cats are creatures of mystery—it’s what we love about them!
+Sometimes, it’s also one of the more challenging aspects of being a cat parent. (“Again with the knocked over water glass?!
 C’mon!”)

-While any of these cat-related resolutions are laudable, our number one goal for this year is to love on our cats as much as possible.
-Now that’s a New Year’s resolution we can all get behind.
+While any of these cat-related resolutions are laudable, our number one goal for this year is to love on our cats as much as possible (and we’re pretty sure our cats won’t let us forget it).